vasilomanolis/Gotta-Catch-Em-All/README.md

 # Gotta Catch 'Em All

 Hey you, Pokémon trainer!
-This web API built with ASP.NET Core returns the description of a given Pokémon written using Shakespeare’s style.
+This web API built with ASP.NET Core returns the description of a given Pokémon written in Shakespeare’s style.

 For example: